SankethBK/diaryvault/README.md

 * When a note ID is found in both the local and cloud indexes, and their respective hash values differ, the app uses the timestamps of the notes' last modifications to determine the appropriate action.
 If the local version is more recent, it gets uploaded to the cloud; if the cloud version is newer, it gets downloaded to the local device.
 * If a note ID exists both locally and in the cloud, and their hash values are identical, no further action is taken, as the notes are already synchronized.

-##### 3. Ensuring Atomic Operations
+**3. Ensuring Atomic Operations**

 All synchronization operations are designed to be atomic.
 This means that even if a user encounters a sudden loss of internet connectivity during the sync process, it will not result in an unstable or inconsistent state in either the local or cloud storage.

 ### Theming

 All of the theme related info can be found in this folder *lib/app/themes*.
-Currently we have two themes *Coral Bubbles (light theme)* and *Cosmic (dark theme)*.
+Currently we have three themes *Coral Bubbles (light theme)*, *Lush Green (light theme)* and *Cosmic (dark theme)*.

 We are heavily using [Flutter Theme Extensions](https://api.flutter.dev/flutter/material/ThemeExtension-class.html) as the color palette provided by standard ThemeData object is not sufficient.

 In order to add a new theme, first step is to chose whether it's a light theme or dark theme.
-Then create a file similar to [lib/app/themes/coral_bubble_theme.dart](lib/app/themes/coral_bubble_theme.dart).
+Then create a file similar to [`lib/app/themes/coral_bubble_theme.dart`](lib/app/themes/coral_bubble_theme.dart).
 After that, generate a background image and pick a color palette in accordance to the background image.
-There are lot of properties used in ThemeData object, but most of them can be copy pasted either from coral_bubbles.dart for light themes or cosmic.dart for dark themes.
+There are lot of properties used in ThemeData object, but most of them can be copy pasted either from `coral_bubbles.dart` for light themes or `cosmic.dart` for dark themes.